top of page

 Who Qualifies for an EB-2 NIW?

-To even be considered for the NIW, an applicant must first meet the general criteria for the EB-2 category, which means possessing either an Advanced Degree (a Master's degree or higher, or a Bachelor's degree plus five years of progressive experience) or demonstrating Exceptional Ability in the sciences, arts, or business.
+To be considered for the NIW, an applicant must first meet the general EB-2 criteria.
+This means possessing either an Advanced Degree (a Master's degree or higher, or a Bachelor's degree plus five years of progressive experience) or demonstrating Exceptional Ability in the sciences, arts, or business.

 Once the general EB-2 standard is met, USCIS evaluates the application under the key three-pronged test (established in Matter of Dhanasar) to determine if granting the waiver is in the national interest: